FunkyJustin/Unity-game-easy-decensor-package/README.md

-# Unity game easy decensor package
+# Unity Game Easy Decensor Package

 ## Description
 Just a little package of plugins for BepInEx for decensoring unity games